Planning pregnancy after breast cancer treatment

 Egg donation

-If you have a child using donated eggs, sperm or embryos, any children born will have the right to access identifying information about the donor when they turn 18.
+If you have a child using donated eggs, sperm or embryos, your child will have the right to access identifying information about the donor when they turn 18.

 Find out more information about egg donation on the HFEA website.

-Some women who’ve had breast cancer treatment will face the possibility of permanent infertility.
-This can be devastating and difficult to come to terms with, especially if it comes at a time when you were planning to start a family or before you have completed your family.
-It may change how you feel about yourself as a woman and you may feel intense grief at the loss your cancer has caused.
+This can be very difficult to come to terms with, especially if it comes at a time when you were planning to start a family or before you have completed your family.
+It may change how you feel about yourself and you may feel intense grief at the loss your cancer has caused.

-If this is the case for you, you may find it helpful to talk to a specialist counsellor.
-Your breast care nurse or oncologist may be able to arrange this for you.
+You may find it helpful to talk to a specialist counsellor.
+Your breast care nurse, treatment team or GP should be able to arrange this.

 Surrogacy